Monday, December 31, 2018

 6. How did you feel that Mr. Downs asked you if you would be interested in meeting his daughter?
 I was truly honored.
 I had and continue to have a great deal of respect for Fred, and I couldn't believe he thought I was good enough to go on a date with Megan.

 7. What did you think when you first saw Megan?
-I thought Megan had a sweet smile and her eyebrows really impressed me. :-) I thought it was cool that she invited me into her parents' place and had me try some longan, a fruit found in China.
+I thought Megan had a sweet smile and her eyebrows really impressed me. :-) I thought it was cool that she invited me to her parent's place and had me try some longan, a fruit found in China.

 8. Where did you go on the first date?
 I gave Megan a few nice restaurant options, and she chose Ruth's Chris Steak House.
-She didn't realize it's an upscale fine dining establishment. :-) We took also took a stroll on the Canal Walk in Indianapolis.
+She didn't realize it was an upscale fine-dining establishment. :-) We also took a stroll on the Canal Walk in Indianapolis.

 9. What did you drive?
 I owned a beige 93 Chevy Silverado 1500.
 I considered picking up Megan in my dad's Porsche, but it's not me.